solita/dev-academy-2021/README.md

-# dev-academy-2021 excercise - Name Application
+# dev-academy-2021 exercise - Name Application

 Your task is to implement a name application.
 The application should have an user interface.
 The user interface can be either a web application or an api.
 (It can even contain both if you have enough time and enthusiasm.)